 * The British have been particularly enthusiastic users of the Chinook.
 In the early 1960s, British forces operated the Bristol Belvedere tandem-rotor helicopter, but the Belvedere was one of the less-loved British helicopters, and in 1967 the British Ministry of Defense decided to adopt the Chinook as replacement.

 Many of the improvements introduced in the HC.1 found their way back into the US Army CH-47D upgrade.
-The HC.1s were also field-fitted with pintle mounts for 7.62 millimeter M60 machine guns, and Marconi radar warning receivers (RWRs) salvaged from Avro Vulcan bombers.
+The HC.1s were also field-fitted with pintle mounts for 7.62-millimeter M60 machine guns, and Marconi radar warning receivers (RWRs) salvaged from Avro Vulcan bombers.

 Eight more HC.1s were delivered to the RAF from 1984 to 1986, bringing the total to 41.
 Despite the fact that the designation was unchanged from the original batch, these machines had the Lycoming T55-L-712 engines of the CH-47D, again with 2,800 kW (3,750 SHP) each, and an automatic fire extinguishing system.
 The older HC.1s were upgraded to this specification,

 * The RAF ordered eight more Chinooks in 1995.
 These "HC.3s" were for special operations or combat SAR.
-They were to incorporate features from the US Army MH-47Es, such as large fuel tanks, midair refueling, and enhanced avionics, but they were based on the latest "Super D" Chinook specification, described below.
+They were to incorporate features from the US Army MH-47Es, such as large fuel tanks, midair refueling, and enhanced avionics, but they were based on the latest "Super D" AKA "CH-47SD" Chinook specification, described below.
 They were all delivered in 2001 -- only to fail operational qualifications, with the result that they were mothballed while the authorities tried to figure out what to do with them.

 In the meantime, in 1998 an upgrade program was initiated to bring the HC.2/2A machines up to an improved spec, the focus being on operations in Afghanistan.
 The primary goal of the program was to provide a digital flight deck to support night and all-weather operations.
 The new cockpit was codenamed JULIUS, with Boeing as the prime contractor and Thales providing the cockpit avionics, based on the "TopDeck" system and featuring four 15 x 20 centimeter (6 x 8 inch) color displays.
-The upgrade also includes:
+The upgrade also included:

 * The main license builder of the Chinook has been Elicotteri Meridionali (EM) of Italy, part of the Agusta helicopter group (and now part of AgustaWestland), which signed an agreement with Boeing for production of the CH-47C in 1968.
 EM built 38 CH-47Cs for the Italian Army, 26 of which were later upgraded to the "CH-47C Plus" standard with fiberglass rotor blades and T55-L-412E engines.
 One is configured as a flying surgical operating room.
 The Italian Army is now investigating an upgrade program with AgustaWestland to update at least six of their Chinooks up to a special-missions configuration, along the lines of US Army MH-47 machines, with self-protection gear, advanced avionics, inflight refueling probe, NVG-compatible cockpit, armor, and armament.

 EM eventually built about 200 Chinooks.
-Besides Italy, the EM Chinooks were obtained by a number of other nations:
+Besides Italy, EM Chinooks were obtained by a number of other nations:

 * Following CH-47C exports, Boeing went on to market new-build "Model 414 CH-47D International Chinooks".
 The company wanted to conduct export sales of the new model themselves and did not sign a license agreement with EM, but did sign such an agreement with Kawasaki to permit production of the type for Japanese military requirements as the "CH-47J".